TWBug/GoldCardHenge/content/application/_index.en.md

 Fill in our information
 {{< /teaser >}}

 * After you have successfully registered, login, and select "Employment Gold Card Application" in the menu "Online Application."
+Also, select the applicant's nationality and whether or not you are applying from Taiwan or abroad.

 {{< base >}}
 Notes for domestic application: